Israel admits 2007 Syrian 'nuclear reactor' strike for first time

 "The nuclear reactor being held by Assad would have had severe strategic implications on the entire Middle East as well as Israel and Syria," it said.

-The material speaks of an ultra-secretive operation, with very few knowing details of the strike and a cover story provided.
+The material speaks of an ultra-secretive operation, with few knowing details and a cover story provided.

 Israeli intelligence had picked up on what it determined was the construction of the nuclear reactor and followed its development, it says.